itisirene/itisirene.github.io/_pages/about.md

 I earned my bachelor's degree in Applied Mathematics and Computational Sciences from [Duke University](https://duke.edu) and [Duke Kunshan University](https://www.dukekunshan.edu.cn) in 2022.
 Following that, in 2023, I obtained my master's degree in Education with a concentration in Social Research Methodologies from [the School of Education & Information Studies](https://seis.ucla.edu), [University of California, Los Angeles](https://www.ucla.edu).

-I'm passionate about connecting with others to discuss all things related to mathematics and mathematics education.
-Feel free to reach out—I'd love to engage in thoughtful conversations on these topics :)
+I am passionate about connecting with others to discuss all things related to mathematics and mathematics education.
+Feel free to reach out—I would love to engage in thoughtful conversations on these topics :)